jessigrayson/Plant-Plotter/README.md

 What you don't know from [her LinkedIn profile:](https://linkedin.com/jessicagrayson)

 She is also a big fan of puzzles, beading, dogs, cheese, and wine.

+Jessica has led SaaS product development and implementations most extensively in the healthcare industry.
+This includes developing system workflows, user interfaces based on business and operational needs, and guiding development teams.These include technological tools and programs to manage digital imaging equipment logistics and a credentialing, licensing, and permit management product that reduced excess spend by 20% and annual revenue by 5%, respectively.

 ## Getting Started
 This project is a full-stack web app that leverages multiple technologies and frameworks.